An MLIR-Based Compilation Framework for Control Flow Management on Coarse Grained Reconfigurable Arrays: CDFG mapping

 \section{CDFG mapping}

-Figure~\ref {fig:top-scheduler} illustrates the scheduling methodology for mapping a CDFG, which is decomposed into DFG scheduling via liveness analysis, as detailed in Section~\ref {sec:Decomposition}.
+Figure~\ref {fig:top-scheduler} illustrates the scheduling methodology for mapping a CDFG, which is decomposed into DFG scheduling through liveness analysis, as detailed in Section~\ref {sec:Decomposition}.
 Inter-BB live values are stored in physical registers, with strategies for managing them discussed in Section~\ref {sec:in or out}.
 Each DFG is mapped using the ILP model described in Section~\ref {sec:mapper}.
 When the ILP model successfully generates a solution, the mapping results for values propagated across BBs are recorded for CDFG-level integration (highlighted in the yellow table in Figure~\ref {fig:top-scheduler}).
 Subsequent DFGs that consume these values must adhere to the established mappings.

-If the ILP model fails to find a feasible solution, a failure handler transforms the DFG by additional routing and DFG splitting.
+If the ILP model fails to find a feasible solution, a failure handler transforms the DFG by adding routing and DFG splitting.
 Details of this process are provided in Section~\ref {sec:failure}.
-If the DFG is split in a node that is evicted to memory, the evicted values and their corresponding storage locations are recorded (highlighted in the grey table in Figure~\ref {fig:top-scheduler}), and any future references to these values are replaced with load operations from the specified memory locations.
-Finally, Section~\ref {sec:RA} describes the integration of all basic block mappings into the final assembly code generation.
+If the DFG is split in a node that is evicted to memory, the evicted values and their corresponding storage locations are recorded (highlighted in the grey table in Figure~\ref {fig:top-scheduler}), and any future references to these values are replaced by load operations from the specified memory locations.
+Finally, Section~\ref {sec:RA} describes the integration of all basic block mappings into the generation of the final assembly code.